goblint/analyzer/docs/developer-guide/firstanalysis.md

 This is a tutorial exercise for writing analyses in Goblint.
 We will implement a very simple sign analysis.
-You need to install goblint for development.
+You need to install Goblint for [development](../developer-guide/developing.md).

 ## First test

-Create a C file in the Goblint root directory for testing.
+We will analyze the following C program.
-Here we call it `example.c`.
-This is the first test:
+It is not the most complicated program one could imagine, but we have to start somewhere.

 ```c
 #include<assert.h>